AP Explains: Financial turmoil in emerging markets

 The dollar’s rise makes debt denominated in dollars more expensive to service, a particularly big concern in Turkey and Argentina, where a lot of loans were taken out in foreign currencies.

-The future of these countries’ economies — and whether their turmoil spreads to other markets — will largely depend on whether their rate increases and their economic reforms manage to stabilize their currencies against the dollar.
+The future of these economies — and whether their turmoil spreads to other markets — will largely depend on whether their rate increases and their reforms manage to stabilize their currencies.

 Neil Mellor, currency strategist at BNY Mellon, says the situation does not seem as bad as in Asia in 1997, when similar financial problems caused several countries to need IMF rescues.